gfldex/raku-shell-piping/README.md

 ### Colour control

-Exceptions will print their error messges in red to STDERR.
+Exceptions will print their error messges in red to STDERR if send to a terminal.
 This can be controlled by `%*ENV<SHELLPIPINGNOCOLOR>` and `$*colored-exceptions`.
 The environment variable can be set to any value.
-The dynamic var to the exported symbols `on` and `off` whereby `on` is the default when the variable is not declared by any caller.
+The dynamic variable to the exported symbols `on` and `off` whereby `on` is the default when the variable is not declared by any caller.

 ```
 use Shell::Piping;